 - Wash and dry lemons.

-- Using a vegetable peeler, cut thin slivers of the yellow skin in long ribbons.
-(Or if you have a zester, use that!)
+- Using a vegetable peeler or zester, cut thin slivers of the yellow skin in long ribbons.
 Make sure not to peel off the bitter white pith, just the outside will do.

-- Place in a dark cabinet for 4-6 weeks.
+- Place the jar in a dark cabinet for 4-6 weeks.
 Shake every few days for the first week, then occasionally after that.

 - When the extract has reached the intensity you prefer, strain peels and pour extract into a clean jar.
-Store in a dark cabinet or the fridge.
+Remember that glycerin takes longer to ripen than alcohol, so it may need longer than six weeks depending on the ambient temperature of your home and how strong you want it to be.
+When ready, store your extract in a dark cabinet or the fridge.